Locomotive: Alternating current

-The first practical AC electric locomotive was designed by Charles Brown, then working for Oerlikon, Zürich.
-In 1891, Brown had demonstrated long-distance power transmission, using three-phase AC, between a hydro-electric plant at Lauffen am Neckar and Frankfurt am Main West, a distance of 280 km.
+The first practical AC electric locomotive was designed by Charles Brown, then working for the Oerlikon in Zürich.
+In 1891, Brown had demonstrated long-distance power transmission using three-phase AC between a hydroelectric plant at Lauffen am Neckar and Frankfurt am Main West, a distance of 280 km.
 Using experience he had gained while working for Jean Heilmann on steam–electric locomotive designs, Brown observed that three-phase motors had a higher power-to-weight ratio than DC motors and, because of the absence of a commutator, were simpler to manufacture and maintain.
 (Note: Heilmann evaluated both AC and DC electric transmission for his locomotives, but eventually settled on a design based on Thomas Edison's DC system.)
 However, they were much larger than the DC motors of the time and could not be mounted in underfloor bogies: they could only be carried within locomotive bodies.

-In 1894, Hungarian engineer Kálmán Kandó developed a new type 3-phase asynchronous electric drive motors and generators for electric locomotives.
-The new 3-phase asynchronous electric drive motors were more effective than the synchronous electric motors of earlier locomotive designs.
+In 1894, Hungarian engineer Kálmán Kandó developed a new type of 3-phase asynchronous electric drive motors and generators for electric locomotives.
+The new 3-phase asynchronous electric drive motors were more effective than the synchronous motors used in earlier locomotive designs.

 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Evian-les-Bains (France), which was constructed between 1896 and 1898.
 In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.